Menu Close

 1. It Is Risky

 Putting aside the fact of lower success rates for at-home detox, the biggest reason not to try this method is the inherent risk factor.
-Stopping drug use often involves serious withdrawal symptoms.
+Stopping drug use often involves severe withdrawal symptoms.
 That is not an excuse to forgo getting help.
 But it is a major reason why you should prioritize conducting detox through a medical facility rather than at home.
 A few of the possible withdrawal symptoms during drug detox include:

 • Nausea and vomiting